 Again, the full post most likely ends with an expression of gratitude, but there’s enough information here for a reader to leave it at that, so something like “Check out the sweetest moments of 2016, made possible by you!”

 As a cycler myself, I appreciated this email example.
-Plus, not only did Strava make the email more engaging with a recap video, but it also included some numbers right in the email to make it satisfying on its own.
+Plus, not only did Strava make the email more engaging with a recap video and super conversational tone, but it also included some numbers right in the email to make it satisfying on its own.

 It’s time to celebrate your 2017 on Strava.
 You toed the line, you dug deep, you achieved (and maybe made some crazy faces and noises along the way).
 Check out this personalized recap of your year, and kudos for being a part of Strava’s incredible community of athletes.

 Grow, engage, convert.
 Fundraising tips and donor relations were the top themes on Classy this year.
 In case you missed ’em, here they are again…the 10 most popular posts from 2016.